 How to Decide How Many Colleges You’re Going to Apply to

-While there is no single answer to the question “How many colleges should I apply to?” there is some standard conventional wisdom.
-A rule of thumb is to apply to between six and eight colleges.
-Of these you should pick two to three of each a safety, target, and reach school.
+One rule of thumb is to apply to between five and eight colleges.
+Of these students generally pick two to three of each a safety, target, and reach school.

-A reach school is one that may be a stretch based on your academic profile, but it also shouldn’t be entirely unrealistic.
-A target school is one where you stand a relatively good chance of admission.
+A reach school is one where acceptance may be a stretch based on the student’s academic profile, but it also shouldn’t be entirely unrealistic.
+A target school is one where the student stands a relatively good chance of admission.

-A safety school is one that you can be fairly confident you’ll be accepted to.
-This way, you have a good balance of dream schools that you’d be thrilled to attend and schools that you would be happy to attend if some of your other, loftier options don’t work out.
+A safety school is one that students can be fairly confident that they’ll be accepted to.
+This way, students can create a balance of dream schools that they’d be thrilled to attend and schools that would be a good fit if some of the other, loftier options don’t work out.

 Going to college means